Transportation in Northern Virginia: Bus transportation

+All local agencies provide local bus service within their jurisdictions.
+In addition to local service, commuter bus and express bus service in the region is provided by Fairfax Connector, Loudoun County Transit, and OmniRide.

 Bus rapid transit

 In Alexandria, a bus rapid transit line known as Crystal City – Potomac Yard Transitway opened its first phase in mid-2014, with eventual goals of converting the bus rapid transit line into a light rail.